emanueledancelli/sketching/README.md

 Easily create new projects in p5js.
 Be faster iterating ideas with the addition of hot module reloading.
 Release a more optimized sketch with automatic code bundling and code splitting.

-## Highlights
+## Description

+Scaffolds a new project featuring [parcel](https://parceljs.org/) and [p5js](https://p5js.org/).

-- creates a new directory for the project.
+- Creates a new directory for the project.
-- copies template files and installs dependencies through npm.
+- Copies template files and installs dependencies through npm.
-- provides two scripts to start using the template right away.
+- Provides two scripts to start using the template right away.

 ## Installation

+Be sure to have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on your machine before starting.

 OS X & Linux: